 Accommodation and Meals are included for the duration of your volunteer program.
 3 meals a day on weekdays and 2 meals a day on weekends will be provided for the duration of your placement.
 Food will be mainly authentic to the local culture which includes plenty of chicken dishes, coconut based curries, dhal (lentils), fresh fish, saffron rice and tropical fruits.
 Meals are served at your home stay each day or at the project site.
 There is also filtered water available at the volunteer center.
 Bottled water is also readily available in Vanuatu.
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.

 Accommodation is in a dedicated house very close to the beach!
 Volunteers will share a bedroom with up to 2-4 persons per room (single gender rooms).
-There is WiFi included in public areas, laundry facilities (at small additional fee), lockable rooms, hot showers, bed linen, mosquito protection and fans included.
+There is WiFi included in public areas, laundry facilities (at small additional fee), lockable rooms, cold/warm showers, bed linen, mosquito protection and fans included.
 Volunteers are requested to bring their own towel.
 Living with other volunteers in a dormitory-style house is heaps of fun and a great way to meet like minded travelers.
 The volunteer house is in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands, petrol stations and bus stop.

 For couples or those wanting more privacy, private rooms in the volunteer house are available for an additional US$150 per week, subject to availability.